manavsagar46/microsoft_web_clone/README.md

 # Microsoft Website Clone 🖥️

 A front-end **clone of the official Microsoft website**, built purely with **HTML** and **CSS**.
-This project replicates the layout and styling of Microsoft's homepage for educational and practice purposes..
+This project replicates the layout and styling of Microsoft's homepage for educational and practice purposes.

 ---